OntarioTech-CS-program/lab05-solution/api/README.md

 The data files are given to you for this lab.

+> Tip: before you start working on the modifications, make sure your API still executes properly.
+After, you ensure your Lab 03 version is working, you can focus on the modification for this lab.

 ## Modifications

 You'll need to modify all of your existing endpoints from this lab.